droliva10/AWS_Cloud_Project/README.md

 touch share.auto.tfvars.jason
 ```
 3. Add the below block.
 The "ami" is ami of the flare-vm which was created in Section Four.
 The "account" is the AWS account.
-The "region" is the region the flare-VM the was created in.
-For a sandbox with only internet access, leave "enable_guacamole"
+The "region" is the region the flare-VM was created in.
+For a simple a sandbox with only internet access, leave "enable_guacamole"
 and "enable_inetsim" false.
 If you want to isolate instance during malware detonations, make INeTSim true.

 ```
 {